cyrillos/tarantool-ref/source/relay.rst

 Everything should be clear from code comments except dropping 0th component.
 FIXME: describe why 0th component is so important.

-The subscription routine runs until explicitly cancelled
+The subscription routine runs until explicitly canceled

 .. code-block:: c